 Two things were of supreme importance to the Mayans: corn and blood.
 They believed that the gods made men from corn and mixed it with blood.
 So corn or maize was the sustenance and the blood was the sacrifice.

-The ancient Mayans believed in blood sacrifice to their gods and in countless cenotes in the Yucatan, there can be found hundreds of bones found to be believed from human sacrifice.
+The ancient Mayans believed in blood sacrifice to their gods and in countless cenotes in the Yucatan (here’s a guide to the best cenotes in Mexico), you can find hundreds of bones believed to be from human sacrifice.

 We can say that for every Egyptian pyramid, the Mayan built 10 pyramids of their own, albeit on a much smaller scale.
 Dotting the whole Yucatan Peninsula are not only pyramids, but grand temples, observatories, aqueducts, roads that stretch for miles, pools, and many interesting structures.